justcallmegoyo/CV/README.md

 ## Skills

 #### Communication
-- Working as a primary school teacher, not only did I have to explain concepts clearly to children, but I also had to communicate effectively with Teaching Assistants, parents, senior leadership, OFSTED, social workers and many others.
+- Working as a primary school teacher, I had to communicate effectively with pupils, Teaching Assistants, parents, senior leadership, OFSTED, social workers and many others.
-- I have further developed these communication skills when working on technical projects at Makers, most specifically giving and receiving feedback and questioning.
+- I have further developed these communication skills when working on technical projects at Makers, most specifically giving/receiving feedback and technical questioning.
 - After living in Spain for four years, I gained a Certificate of Spanish Proficiency from the Instituto Cervantes and can communicate fluently in verbal and written Spanish, both formally and informally.

 #### People & Organisation skills